-Since our creation, we have focused on the stewardship of Wallowa County's land and community.
-We're solution oriented, we get the job done, we educate our community, and we put local people to work.
-We share our successes and failures with others so we can all learn from each other.
-We want to revitalize rural communities, especially Wallowa County.
-Our response to that founding crisis emerged as a new model for generating community based solutions.
-We were quickly recognized as a leader in revitalizing rural Oregon.
+Since then, we have invested our time, money, and effort in the stewardship of Wallowa County's land and community.
+We educate.
+We put local people to work.
+We share our successes--and our failures--so that we can learn from each other.
+We work to revitalize rural communities, especially Wallowa County.
+Our response to that founding crisis became a national model for community-based solutions.

 1996 Wallowa Resources founded.

-1998 A mobile mill was tested to see the viability of processing small diameter logs.
+1998 Mobile mill testing occurs to determine the viability of processing small diameter logs.

 1999 Wallowa Resources partners on the McDaniel's Wallowa River Restoration Project.